Lennox Lewis vs. Shannon Briggs

-Lennox Lewis vs. Shannon Briggs, billed as "March Badness", was a professional boxing match contested on March 28, 1998 for the WBC and Lineal Heavyweight Championships.
+Lennox Lewis vs. Shannon Briggs, billed as March Badness, was a professional boxing match contested on March 28, 1998, for the WBC and Lineal Heavyweight Championships.

 Background

-After Lennox Lewis successfully defended his WBC title in a dominating first round knockout victory over Andrew Golota, the WBC organized an elimination match between Lineal champion George Foreman and Shannon Briggs to determine who would become Lewis' next opponent.
-The match was held on November 22, 1997 and went the full 12 rounds.
-Though many assumed that Foreman had won the match, (both Harold Lederman and the associated press had Foreman ahead by four points on their unofficial scorecards) the three judges saw differently.
+After Lennox Lewis successfully defended his WBC title in a dominating first-round knockout victory over Andrew Golota, the WBC organized an elimination match between Lineal champion George Foreman and Shannon Briggs to determine who would become Lewis' next opponent.
+The match was held on November 22, 1997, and went the full 12 rounds.
+Though many assumed that Foreman had won the match, (both Harold Lederman and the associated press had Foreman ahead by four points on their unofficial scorecards) the three judges saw the result differently.
 Two judges had Briggs the winner by scores of 117–113 and 116–112 while the third ruled the bout a draw with a score of 114–114, giving Briggs the victory by majority decision.
-Though Foreman's promoters protested the result and Lewis instead turned his attention to a potential unification match with Evander Holyfield, Lewis ultimately agreed to defend his WBC championship against Briggs.
+The results of the outcome elicited anger, obscene chants, and booing from the crowd in attendance as well as widespread skepticism from writers and journalists covering the event.

+Angered by the controversial decision, Foreman's promoters accused New Jersey Boxing Commission chairman Larry Hazzard of waging a "vendetta" against them and protested the result to the New Jersey State Athletic Control Board.
+The decision was ultimately upheld and Lewis was given the option of facing alternative challengers which included former unified champions Michael Moorer and James 'Buster' Douglas as well as an opportunity to face WBA/IBF champion Evander Holyfield but Lewis opted to face Briggs instead.